-Russia's economic reform architect Anatoly Chubais led a chorus of opposition outrage Monday over the arrest and imprisonment of the country's charismatic liberal leader Boris Nemtsov.
+Russia's economic reforms architect Anatoly Chubais led a chorus of opposition outrage Monday over the arrest and imprisonment of the country's charismatic liberal leader Boris Nemtsov.

 Nemtsov -- who along with Chubais served as a first deputy prime minister under the administration of former president Boris Yeltsin -- was sentenced Sunday to 15 days in prison for disobeying police orders.

-A spokeswoman for the Solidarity movement that groups Russia's small but disjointed opposition forces said this marked the first occasion in which Nemtsov had been sentenced to jail.
+A spokeswoman for the Solidarity movement that groups Russia's small but fractious liberal forces said this marked the first time that the outspoken critic of Russia's former president, now Prime Minister Vladimir Putin, had been sentenced to jail.

-The incident received almost no attention in Russia's state-dominated media but still drew a furious response from Chubais -- who now rarely breaks ranks with officials in his capacity as head the Rosnano state technology firm.
+The incident received almost no attention in Russia's state-dominated media but still drew a furious response from Chubais -- who rarely breaks ranks with officials in his capacity as current head of the Rosnano state technology firm.

 "I believe that the authorities have the right to detain the participants of unsanctioned meetings," Chubais wrote in a public message posted on his blog.

 "But the meeting that Nemtsov attended was sanctioned!
 Neither do I believe the court-accepted justification for the arrest -- disobeying a police officer," Chubais wrote.